scrapy/scrapy/docs/topics/exporters.rst

 Serialization of item fields
 ============================

-By default the field values are passed unmodified to the underlying serialization library, and the decision of how to serialize them is delegated to each particular serialization library.
+By default, the field values are passed unmodified to the underlying serialization library, and the decision of how to serialize them is delegated to each particular serialization library.